 Tips for cooking one-pan chicken thighs:

-- Follow instructions on how to cook your rice of choice.
-Allow the rice to cook first (about 20-30 minutes, depends on the rice) then add the chicken at the tail end.
-Make sure the chicken cooks for at least 20-25 minutes (for medium-sized chicken thighs) in a covered pan.
+- Make sure the chicken cooks for at least 20-25 minutes (for medium-sized chicken thighs) in a covered pan.

-- I always rinse my rice which adds additional water to it.
-To avoid overly mushy rice, dry it out a bit by sauteing the rice in the pan for 1-2 minutes.
+- Rinsing rice adds additional water to it, make sure to strain and shake as much water out as possible.
+To avoid overly mushy rice, dry it out a bit by sautéing the rice in the pan for 1-2 minutes.

 - Cut the rinds off the lemon and deseed it before adding to the pan.
 The rind tends to make the dish taste bitter.